 Towns and individuals can take a number of simple steps that will greatly reduce the risk of mosquito-borne viruses to them, their families, and their communities.
+Ways individuals can help prevent the spread of mosquito-borne diseases in Maine include:

-Choosing to wear protective clothing (e.g., long pants, long-sleeve shirts), using effective Environmental Protection Agency (EPA) approved repellents, and minimizing opportunities for mosquitoes to breed are all important ways individuals can help prevent the spread of EEE, JCV, and WNV in Maine.
+- Choosing to wear protective clothing (e.g., long pants, long-sleeve shirts) - Using effective Environmental Protection Agency (EPA) approved repellents, and - Minimizing opportunities for mosquitoes to breed.

 Community efforts, such as public education, mosquito surveillance, and integrated pest management (IPM) measures aimed at mosquito larvae may be necessary to decrease the local risk of EEE, JCV and WNV.
+Information on EPA approved repellents is available through this website: www.epa.gov/insect-repellents/find-repellent-right-you.